laggykiller/apngasm-python/README.md

 pip install apngasm-python
 ```

-Optionally, you can also install `Pillow` and `numpy`
+`Pillow` and `numpy` are optional dependencies.
+Without them,
+some functions are not usable.
+To also install them:
 ```
-pip install Pillow numpy
+pip install apngasm-python[full]
 ```

 ## Example usage